marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 Remember above when I said that one stakeholder probably not is the best person to decide on how the capacity should be divided.
 That exact situation was the situation that Dragos was in when he created the first ever kanban team in software development.

-This is documented in [David J. Anderssons seminal book on Kanban](https://www.amazon.com/Kanban-Successful-Evolutionary-Technology-Business/dp/0984521402), but the story goes a little like this;
+This is documented in [David J. Andersson's seminal book on Kanban](https://www.amazon.com/Kanban-Successful-Evolutionary-Technology-Business/dp/0984521402), but the story goes a little like this;

 The worst support team in Microsoft was handed to [Dragos Dumitriu](http://edu.leankanban.com/users/dragos-dumitriu).
 They had 4 stakeholders, spread across the globe, a huge backlog and "nothing" got done.
-Dragos estabilshed a WIP limit on the inbox of the team and then simply called the stakeholders up in a meeting stating:
+Dragos established a WIP limit on the inbox of the team and then simply called the stakeholders up in a meeting stating:

 > We have room for 4 more - what do you want… now?